python-jsonschema/jsonschema/docs/errors.rst

     .. attribute:: parent

-        A validation error which this error is the :attr:`context` of.
+        A validation error which this error is the `context` of.
         ``None`` if there wasn't one.